 Statistics and additional information on Immigration in Hong Kong

 Permanent residence in Hong Kong is possible for foreign nationals who have stayed in the country continuously for at least seven years.
 Moreover, the applicant must submit a special declaration stipulating that he or she has established the main place of permanent residence in Hong Kong.
 The permanent resident status is granted only after the approval of the application.
 Different conditions apply for Chinese citizens who are interested in immigration in Hong Kong.

-The following statistics from the Immigration Department, presented by our lawyers in Hong Kong, provide insight into the number of applications for immigration according to the purpose of stay:
+The following statistics from the Immigration Department, presented by our immigration lawyers in Hong Kong, provide insight into the number of applications for immigration according to the purpose of stay:

 As far as Chinese nationals are concerned, there have been 1,638 applications for naturalization as a Chinese national in 2018 and 207 applications for renunciation of Chinese nationality.

-.
+Contact us for detailed guidelines and assistance on immigration to Hong Kong.
 Our team of lawyers can provide ongoing support and assistance for application as well as for handling the post-arrival requirements.